 Approximately 37% of US adult men and women have cholesterol levels that put them at risk for potentially deadly strokes and heart attacks.
-High cholesterol has no symptoms, but you can find out if you have this condition by asking Dr. Gregory A. Oliver for a simple blood test at Oliver Family Healthcare in Indianapolis, Indiana.
-If you live in the Indianapolis area and haven’t had a cholesterol test recently, contact Dr. Oliver and his team by phone or with the online booking form.
+High cholesterol has no symptoms, but you can find out if you have this condition by asking our providers for a simple blood test at Oliver Family Healthcare in Indianapolis, Indiana.
+If you live in the Indianapolis area and haven’t had a cholesterol test recently, contact our team of providers by phone or with the online contact us form.

 Cholesterol is a waxy lipid (fat) your body produces to strengthen the membranes that support and protect your cells.
 Your body makes all of the cholesterol required to keep your cells healthy, and additional cholesterol comes from from the food you eat.